 As with annual medical care deductibles, having separate health insurance plans may help you lower what you pay toward prescription drug deductibles.
 If one of you doesn’t take any medications and the other does, consider selecting plans that appeal to these needs.
 These prescription deductibles are in addition to your annual medical-care deductible.
 The total amount of your deductible costs — and whether it is combined for medical and prescription — will vary by plan.

-If you have a combined prescription deductible, your medical and prescription costs will accrue in one total deductible.
-However, you may still have to pay some form of out-of-pocket cost sharing, even after a deductible is met.
+If you have combined deductibles, your medical and prescription costs will accrue in one total deductible.
+However, you may still have to pay some form of out-of-pocket cost-sharing, even after a deductible is met.

 For example, Larry, whose health plan has a deductible of $3,000, spent $250 on prescription medication and $2,750 out-of-pocket on minor surgery so far this year.
 Thereby, he met his $3,000 deductible for the rest of the plan’s calendar year.

-With his deductible met, going forward Larry figures he will only have to pay $10 for each refill of the generic prescription he buys.
+With his deductible met, going forward Larry figures he will only have to pay $10 for each refill of the generic prescription he buys and any coinsurance for future procedures or office visits.

-Combined medical and prescription drug deductibles can be found in most bronze and silver plans when shopping on the Health Insurance Marketplace.
+Combined medical and prescription drug deductibles can be found in most bronze, silver and gold plans when shopping on the Health Insurance Marketplace.

 6. Separate Prescription Deductibles